Career development goals: 5 Ways to drive your professional life forward

 “By being strategic and intentional about self-development, we can be the masters of our own career trajectories and the stewards of our own careers,” she adds.

-As you seek to be proactive about your own professional advancement, consider the following advice from Azulay and a handful of other career development experts.
+As you're being proactive about your own professional advancement, consider the following advice from Azulay and a handful of other career development experts.
 It’s all about setting — and achieving —broad career development goals.

 5 Career development goals to help you prioritize your professional growth